Characterization of Talagrand's transport-entropy inequalities in metric spaces: Introduction

-In the next sections, our objective will be to relate the log-Sobolev inequalities ${\bf LSI_\alpha}$ and ${\bf (\tau) - LSI_\alpha}$ to the transport-entropy inequality $\bf {T_\alpha}$.
-This program works well if we suppose that $\alpha$ verifies the classical doubling condition $\Delta_2.$ Recall that a Young function $\alpha$ is said to satisfy the \emph{$\Delta_2$-condition} if there exists some positive constant $K$ (that must be greater than or equal to $2$) such that The classical functions $\alpha_{p_1,p_2}$ introduced in \eqref{alpha p1 p2} enjoy this condition.
+In the next sections, our objective will be to relate the log-Sobolev inequalities $\mathbf{LSI}_\alpha$ and $(\tau) - \mathbf{LSI}_\alpha$ to the transport-entropy inequality~$\mathbf{T}_\alpha$.
+This program works\vadjust{\goodbreak} well if we suppose that $\alpha$ verifies the classical doubling condition $\Delta_2.$ Recall that a Young function $\alpha$ is said to satisfy the \textit{$\Delta_2$-condition} if there exists some positive constant $K$ (that must be greater than or equal to $2$) such that